Travel 5 minutes 09 October 2024

 I won't take the brand-new elevator again until I leave.
 There is too much to discover in the stairwell and the corridors of the different floors: hinges, old handrails, hatches, doors from the 19th and 20th centuries...
 With the transformation into a hotel, contemporary art has been added, such as photographs by Hans Christian Schink, whose theme of “light and time” could not be more fitting.
 In front of the brightly whitewashed wall in the high-ceilinged room, a wonderful work of art made of Bocci lamps guides the eye upwards into the light.
 The opening in the roof is part of the modern structure.
 Placed atop the historical building, a new floor houses fully glazed penthouse suites and a unique roof terrace, forming a winning contrast to the historic brick.

 “The new floor has also allowed us to reformulate the roof area as a recreational space,” says Almut Grüntuch-Ernst.
-“We were able to add an open space with a view over the rooftops of Berlin to the sheltered, green and enclosed spaces below."
+“We were able to add an open space with a view over the rooftops of Berlin to the sheltered, green, and enclosed spaces below."

-The roof terrace features a ten-meter pool with a partially glazed floor, through which the sunlight breaking on the water artfully disperses onto the lower floors, and through which guests below might see partly obscured swimmers gliding above.
+The roof terrace features a 10-meter pool with a partially glazed floor, through which the sunlight breaking on the water artfully disperses onto the lower floors, and through which guests below might see partly obscured swimmers gliding above.
 In any case, the transformation is thorough.
 The building is now permeable and bright.

 The entrance area, leading out to the garden © Wilmina